-- Q: Why do the Yanomamo people of the jungle make their homes as they do? - A: they use materials they have on hand; they build their houses with an open side to let in cool air; they all live together in a large circular house like a small village; they don't have to clear lots of smaller areas, they support one another box social: a way to raise money for a worthy cause.
-Women make lunches or suppers, put them in boxes, and take them to the social.
-At the social, the men bid on the boxes.
-Each box is sold to the highest bidder.
-When a man wins a bid and buys a box, he gets to see what's in it, and then shares it with the lady who made it.
-The money that he paid for it goes to the cause.
+- Q: Why do the Yanomamo people of the jungle make their homes as they do? - A: they use materials they have on hand because they are inexpensive and easy to acquire; they build their houses with an open side to let in cool air; they all live together in a large circular house like a small village so they don't have to clear lots of smaller areas and so they can support each other box social: a way to raise money for a worthy cause.
+Women make lunches or suppers for two people, put them in boxes, and take them to a gathering (the "social").
+At the social, men bid on the boxes.
+The highest bidder gets to enjoy the meal inside the box with the woman who made it.
+The money paid for the meal then goes to whatever worthy cause the social was created for.